Resource Leveling

 The result of the resource level process, i.e. the modified start and finish dates for the activity, are stored in the fields ‘Early Start Leveled’ and ‘Early Finished Leveled’ in addition to a number of fields containing meta data from the process.

-To illustrate the concept of resource levelling consider the following simple example:
+To illustrate the basic concepts of resource levelling consider the following simple example:

 The project has four activities each with a 5-day duration and a 40 ‘hour’ manpower requirement.
 The activities must be completed during a 5-week period in order to meet the finish milestone.
 The resource’s availability is 40 hours per week and is shown by the horizontal red line in the histogram.
 The manhour histogram illustrates that the current schedule dates would require 160 manhours in week 23 which is a major overload and not realistic/possible.